 The MAP of Manhattan

 The proposed solution was to impose a large scale map of Manhattan into the cast stone pavers of the Plaza.
-Landmark attractions would be identified and an overall sense of place would aid the visitor in orienting themselves to the
+Landmark attractions would be identified and an overall sense of place would aid the visitor in orienting themselves to the island of Manhattan.

 A minimum of 16 Landmark’s would be identified.